constantintin/MusikMischer/README.md

-# Musik
+# Musik for Spotify
-Extended functionality and sleak graphical interfaces for Spotify as an iOS app.
+iOS app to extend functionality of Spotify.
 ## Sorter
 Sort currently playing song into owned playlists by selecting them graphically.
 ## Queuer